mouniraz/mapsComposeAndroid/README.md

 2. change position marker to Tunisia and run your app
 3. change the zoom degree from 10f to 5f then to 15f, see what happen

+##Type of Map
+1. change type of Map to satellite using properties of Map

+3. test the other type of map: none,normal,hybrid